 5. “The Tide Is High” by Blondie

 Blondie is recognized for its original songs, yet this song is a cover of The Paragons’ 1967 classic.
-In 1980, the American new wave band recorded this song with a reggae vibe that included strings and horns.
+The band recorded this song with a reggae vibe that included strings and horns.

-The song is about devotion and love.
-It’s the story of a man who is willing to wait in order to reclaim the lady he loves.
+The song is about love and patience, telling the story of a man who’s ready to wait to win back the woman he loves.